Peter Alsop

-Peter Alsop (born September 18, 1946) is an American musician whose work has ranged from satirical music for adults to children's music.
+Peter Alsop (born September 18, 1946) is an American singer-songwriter whose work has ranged from children's music to satirical music for adults.

-Biography
+Early life and education

-Alsop was born in 1946 in Connecticut and raised in an alcoholic family.
-He graduated from Trinity College, with a BA in Religion in 1968, Columbia University Teachers College, and Columbia Pacific University with a PhD. in educational psychology.
-He worked as the Director of The Harbor Schools Residential Treatment Center for emotionally disturbed adolescents in Maine, and as a New York City elementary school teacher in the South Bronx.
-He married actress Ellen Geer in 1975; they live in Topanga, CA, and have two daughters, artist/photographer Megan Geer-Alsop and actress Willow.
+Alsop was born in 1946 in Connecticut, and raised in an alcoholic family.
+He attended Trinity College in Hartford, Connecticut, graduating with a BA in Religion in 1968.
+He then attended Columbia University Teachers College and Columbia Pacific University, graduating with a PhD. in educational psychology.

-Megan and Chad Scheppner are parents to Quinnlyn and Leon.
-Willow and Mat Polin have two children, Julius and Luther.
-Alsop's stepson Ian Flanders, fathered his grandson, Liam Flanders.

-Career
+Work with children

+Prior to his musical career, Alsop worked as the director of The Harbor Schools Residential Treatment Center for emotionally disturbed adolescents in Maine, and as a New York City elementary school teacher in the South Bronx.

+Musical career

 Alsop and a child demonstrate different ways of dealing with noise.

 Alsop has been producing children's, educational and humorous music since 1975.
 He received a Parents' Choice Award for his 2010 album Grow It At Home.

+Personal life

+Alsop married actress Ellen Geer, the daughter of actor Will Geer, in 1975.
+The couple live in Topanga, California; they have two daughters, artist/photographer Megan Geer-Alsop and actress Willow Geer-Alsop.